-This is point at which time clock begins.
+This is the point at which time clock begins.

-- e) The Township may consult with agencies which may have an interest in a proposed application, including but not limited to the Region, Niagara Peninsula Conservation Authority, Provincial Ministries, electric generation or transmission entities and railways or other agencies that may have an interest in the application as determined by the Township in determining if the submission meets the requirements of a complete application. - f) The Township may pass a by-law requiring and establishing the requirements of mandatory pre-consultation, including but not limited to the following: - Expiry dates of pre-consultation checklists - ii.
-Requirements to resubmit a preconsultation request to address substantial changes to a proposal - iii.
+- e) The Township may consult with agencies which may have an interest in a proposed application, including but not limited to the Region, Niagara Peninsula Conservation Authority, Provincial Ministries, electric generation or transmission entities and railways or other agencies that may have an interest in the application as determined by the Township in determining if the submission meets the requirements of a complete application. - f) The Township may pass a by-law requiring and establishing the requirements of mandatory pre-consultation, including but not limited to the following: - i.
+Expiry dates of pre-consultation checklists - i.
+Requirements to resubmit a pre-consultation request to address substantial changes to a proposal - ii.
 Fees for pre-consultation which may include fees for preparation and review of terms of reference - iv.
-The format of the pre-consultation meeting including required and eligible participants a) Complete applications are those that contain all reports, studies and information required by the Planning Act, any Provincial Plans, the Regional Niagara Policy Plan and this Plan.
-A complete application allows Council, the public, municipal staff and commenting agencies to review all relevant information early in the process resulting in fewer processing delays and provides Staff and Council with the required information to make solid recommendations and decisions.
-In order to ensure that all possible information is available to the Township, the public and agencies involved in reviewing an application under the Planning Act, the prescribed information required under the Planning Act shall be provided along with additional information and/or reports that may be required, as determined through preconsultation, such as, but not limited to, the following:
+The format of the pre-consultation meeting including required and eligible participants